octobercms/docs/3.x/cms/themes/themes.md

 ```
 :::

 In the PHP section, you can only define functions and refer to namespaces with the PHP `use` keyword.
 No other PHP code is allowed in the PHP section.
 This is because the PHP section is converted to a PHP class when the page is parsed.
-Example of using a namespace reference:
+Here is an example of using a namespace reference.

 ::: cmstemplate
 ```ini